 Solid Waste

 Disclosure Quantity Units

 Total solid waste generated kg

 Reusable kg

 Recyclable kg

 Composted kg

 Incinerated kg

 Residuals/Landfilled kg

-What is the impact and where does it occur?
-What is the Which stakeholders are affected?
-Management Approach organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) 1 What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
-What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
+• Which stakeholders are affected?
+Management Approach government, vulnerable What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? • Which stakeholders are affected?
+Management Approach ldentify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Identify the opportunity/ies related to material topic of the organization